AZS Olsztyn (volleyball)

 AZS Olsztyn, officially known for sponsorship reasons as Indykpol AZS Olsztyn, is a professional men's volleyball club based in Olsztyn in northeastern Poland, founded in 1950 as a university team (AZS), located near the University of Warmia and Mazury campus.
-The team plays in the top flight of Polish volleyball – PlusLiga.
-Five–time Polish Champion and seven–time Polish Cup winner; one of the most successful volleyball clubs in Poland.
+They play in the top flight of Polish volleyball, PlusLiga.

+It is one of the most successful volleyball clubs in Poland, having won 5 domestic league titles and 7 national cups.